Woman lost sight in eye after ‘stiletto’ kick in nightclub

 The footage shows how the two had got into an altercation in the outdoor area of the Queen’s nightclub and both ended up on the ground.

-A bouncer employed by the nightclub grabbed Ms Ziemann (26) while others took hold of Ms Kenneally (21) and the two were separated.
+A bouncer employed by the nightclub grabbed Ms Ziemann (26) of Parnell Street, Ennis while others took hold of Ms Kenneally (21) and the two were separated.

 However, when Ms Kenneally made a lunge for Ms Ziemann, Ms Ziemann kicked out with her stiletto resulting in the “catastrophic” injury for Ms Kenneally.